Doug DeCinces: California Angels

 Both DeCinces and Ford were exchanged for each other in a trade that also sent Jeff Schneider from the Orioles to the Angels and was announced on January 28, 1982.
 The deal was delayed when Ford requested additional compensation because the Orioles were not one of six teams listed in his contract to which he could be traded without approval.
 The transaction became official upon his approval two days later on January 30.
 DeCinces' departure allowed rookie Cal Ripken Jr. to become the Orioles' new starting third baseman.

 In 1982, DeCinces hit three home runs in a game twice within a five day span for the Angels, first on August 3 in a 5-4 loss to the Minnesota Twins, and also on August 8 in a 9-5 victory over the Seattle Mariners.
 DeCinces was a member of the American League All Star Team in 1983.

 St. Louis Cardinals

 Released by the Angels on September 23, 1987, he concluded his major league career by playing in four games for the St. Louis Cardinals late in the 1987 season.

 Japan

-In 1988 DeCinces played for the Yakult Swallows in Japan.
-He missed the final two months of the season because of back problems and, on his doctors' advice, retired from baseball at the age of 37.
+In 1988 DeCinces played for the Yakult Swallows in Japan's Nippon Pro Baseball's Central League.
 His experiences in Japan led to him being hired as a consultant for the 1992 film Mr. Baseball, about a veteran American ballplayer who is traded to a Japanese baseball club and is forced to contend with overwhelming expectations and cultural differences during the team's run at the pennant.